demisto/content/Packs/Devo/Integrations/Devo_v2/README.md

 ## Overview
 ---

-The Devo_v3 Integration carries over everyting from the version 2 and adds pagination support for single table query and multitable query.
+The Devo_v2 Integration carries over everyting from the previous and adds pagination support for single table query and multitable query.
 This integration was integrated and tested with version 6.0+ Devo.
 Devo is a generic log management solution which can also act as an advanced SIEM.
 Users are able to query petabytes of data in a fraction of the time that other traditional time series databases can't.